 From here we skipped over Spain, Belgium, and Morocco, not because none had enticing offerings, but because we had our eyes on a few favorites down the road.
 First up, a must-have for me: Grilled Lamp Chop with Roasted Potato Salad and Red Wine Reduction ($5.75):

-It’s one of the more expensive single dishes in the festival, but was easily the best one I ate last night.
-Each year, a variation of lamp chop makes it to the Food and Wine Festival menu and this year’s is the best I’ve had in a long time.
+It’s one of the more expensive single dishes in the festival but was easily the best one I ate last night.
+Each year, a variation of lamp chop makes it to the Food and Wine Festival menu and this year is the best I’ve had in a long time.
 I’m not a fan of red wine, but the reduction sauce added a brilliant flavor to the already well-seasoned lamb chop.
 Adding in the cold potato salad (with onions and sun-dried tomatoes) and you’ve got a best-in-show dish here.
 Don’t miss it.

 Our eyes were set on Italy next, skipping Japan, the United States, and the Hops and Barley kiosk.
 Italy did not disappoint, with Polpettine Toscane (meatballs in tomato sauce) with a Rosemary Breadstick ($4.50) and Baked Cheese Ravioli in a Creamy Bolognese Sauce ($4.50):

 While my wife and mother thought the meatballs and accompanying tomato sauce to tasted wonderful, I found them to be a bit under-seasoned.
 Then again, I’m extraordinarily picky when it comes to Italian sauce and spices.
-With that said, the baked ravioli were fantastic, largely due to the thick, creamy, and cheesy sauce they’re smothered in.
+With that said, the baked ravioli was fantastic, largely due to the thick, creamy, and cheesy sauce they’re smothered in.
 I was ready for seconds.

 By this point, the night was winding down and all three of us were filling up, but there were a couple more stops we wanted to make.
 I braved the long line at Germany to come out with a Nurnberger Sausage in a Pretzel Roll ($4.25):